Islamic Republic of Iran Navy: 2000–present

+In terms of major surface ships, Iran relies on its Alvand-class frigates, as well as the new Moudge-class frigates, which were indigenously developed in Iran and are reverse-engineered Alvand class with modern electronics, radar and armament.
+The navy does not include capital ships; its largest ships are four frigates and three corvettes.
+These ships are supported by three Russian-built SSK Kilo-class attack submarines and Ghadir and Nahang-class mini submarines.

 In July 2016, the Navy said that it would establish a presence in the Atlantic Ocean, of unspecified duration.

 In December 2019, the Iranian Navy's head Rear Admiral Hossein Khanzadi acknowledged in a televised interview that the Navy was now dependent on annual joint exercises with Russia and China, and that efforts by other countries to form alliances against Iran in the Persian Gulf were "pointless."

 For the first time in its history, the Navy captured two U.S. Navy sea drones in the Red Sea on 6 September 2022.

+It was reported on 27 February 2023 that Brazil gave permission for IRIS Makran and IRIS Dena to dock at Rio de Janeiro.

+On 29 April 2023, the Iran Navy seized a Marshall Islands flagged Suezmax tanker, the Advantage Sweet, laden with oil from Kuwait and bound for Houston, off Muscat.
+The US Navy said it was "at least the fifth commercial vessel [seized] by Tehran in the last two years".
+It appeared that the vessel managers were Turkish and the owner was Chinese.

+This seizure was in response to the U.S. seizing the Iran-origin cargo on the suezmax Suez Rajan off southeast Malaysia earlier in the month.

 Equipment

 Current ships

 According to 'The Military Balance 2020' of the International Institute of Strategic Studies (IISS), the inventory includes:

 Current aircraft

 Based on reports published by Flightglobal Insight and the IISS, as of 2020, Iranian naval aircraft inventory includes: